-The County spent almost \$1.0 million of federal program monies during the fiscal year.
-County auditors tested 3 federal programs selected under the major program guidelines established by the Single Audit Act, including public health, emergency management, and homeland security programs, which totaled nearly \$0.4 million in federal expenditures.
+The County spent almost \$1.4 million of federal program monies during the fiscal year.
+County auditors tested 3 federal programs selected under the major program guidelines established by the Single Audit Act, including public safety, emergency preparedness, and homeland security programs, which totaled over \$0.6 million in federal expenditures.
 They reported 4 findings regarding the County's administration of these 3 programs and noncompliance with federal requirements.